Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Effort

 Let $v$ be a processor that stays non-faulty through the end of \PartTwo.
 We claim that there is a phase in which $v$ acts as a successful coordinator.
-To show this, observe the following three facts: \begin{enumerate} \item[(1)] the set of identifiers occurring in lists \texttt{Coordinators} shrinks with each checkpointing phase, by Lemma~\ref{lem:shrinking-coordinators}; \item[(2)] there are fewer than $p-f_1$ identifiers in all lists \texttt{Coordinators} when checkpointing phases begin, by the assumption; \item[(3)] there are $p-f_1$ checkpointing phases in total, by the code of \PartTwo. \end{enumerate} It follows, from these three facts combined, that eventually a phase~$P$ occurs such that the identifier of processor $v$ is removed from its own list \texttt{Coordinators}$_v$ in Round~4 of~$P$.
-If $v$ is first on its list \texttt{Coordinators}$_v$ in Round~4 of~$P$ then $v$ was also such in Round~1 of~$P$, since no entries are removed from lists \texttt{Coordinators} in the first three rounds of a phase.
+To show this, observe the following three facts: \begin{enumerate} \item[(1)] the set of identifiers occurring in lists \texttt{Coordinators} shrinks with each checkpointing phase per Lemma~\ref{lem:shrinking-coordinators}; \item[(2)] there are fewer than $p-f_1$ identifiers in all lists \texttt{Coordinators} when checkpointing phases begin, by the assumption; \item[(3)] there are $p-f_1$ checkpointing phases in total, by the code of \PartTwo. \end{enumerate} Combining these three facts we get that eventually a phase~$P$ occurs such that the identifier of processor $v$ is removed from its own list \texttt{Coordinators}$_v$ in Round~4 of~$P$.
+If $v$ is first on its list \texttt{Coordinators}$_v$ in Round~4 of~$P$ then $v$ was also first in Round~1 of~$P$, since no entries are removed from lists \texttt{Coordinators} in the first three rounds of a phase.
 Therefore, processor~$v$ announces itself to be coordinator in Round~1 of phase~$P$.
 Processor~$v$ is least among all processors that announce themselves coordinators for phase~$P$, as otherwise a smaller identifier would be added to \texttt{Coordinators}$_v$ in Round~2 of phase~$P$, and so $v$ would not be removed from \texttt{Coordinators}$_v$ in Round~4 of~$P$.
 Therefore $v$ stays as coordinator for the entire phase~$P$.

-We have just shown that there exists a phase in which some processor acts as a successful coordinator.
-Consider the first such a phase, and let $v$ be the processor that acts as a successful coordinator in this phase.
+Thus there exists a phase in which some processor acts as a successful coordinator.
+Consider the first such phase, and let processor $v$ be the successful coordinator in this phase.
 Every active processor~$w$ receives list \texttt{Processors}$_v$ from~$v$ in Round~4 of the phase.
 Now, $w$ adopts the obtained list as its new list \texttt{Processors}$_w$, per Round~4 specification (see Figure~\ref{fig:PartTwo}).
 From this round on, all lists \texttt{Processors} of active processors stay invariant through the last checkpointing phase, as no element is ever removed from them, per Rounds~3 and~4 specification (see Figure~\ref{fig:PartTwo}). \end{proof}